Colinax/Fraggy-Backend-Theme/README.md

  * Fixed #37 - Added the new session timeout counter
  * Fixed #38 - Added an icon to the top navigation, when maintenance mode is activated
  * Fixed #39 - Updated design to the latest requirements
+ * Fixed #40 - Updated settings form to the latest requirements
  * Fixed #41 - Fixed design bugs in Bakery forms

 ## Older versions